OpenBB-finance/OpenBB/CONTRIBUTING.md

 ## Coding Guidelines

+When in doubt, follow https://www.python.org/dev/peps/pep-0008/.

 #### Naming Convention

-T.B.D.
+* The name of the variables must be descriptive of what they stand for.
+I.e. `ticker` is descriptive, `aux` is not.
+* Single character variables **must** be avoided.
+Except if they correspond to the iterator of a loop.

 #### Docstrings

-The docstring format used in `numpy`, an example is shown below:
+The docstring format used in **numpy**, an example is shown below:
 ```
 def command_foo(var1: str, var2: List[int], var3: bool = False) -> Tuple[int, pd.DataFrame]:
 """Small description